nmshahir/sun_and_shadow_lorebook/src/2-2-synopsis.md

 ## Day 1

 Five [characters](./campaign_2024_characters.md) meet in a pub in Crag.
-They encounter a fiesty lordling, Ewen.
+They encounter a fiesty lordling, Ewyin.
 He harrasses the kindly owner.
 The character fight off the lordling and his goons with the help of the half-orc bouncer.
 Lordling wanted his way with owner's daughter.